 5. Geocaching and Scavenger Hunts

-The last idea for hiking fun builds from the nature hunts mentioned in the first recommendation.
+The last fun autumn hiking idea builds from the nature hunts mentioned in the first recommendation.
 Carefully orchestrated scavenger hunts or even a pre-made hiking Bingo game can add to the immersion of you and your friends in the natural environment.
 You could brainstorm a list of typical hiking sights, sounds, and experiences.
 During your hike, you can check off how many items you and your friends are able to find.
 If you are more tech-savvy, you could also investigate geocaching potential for the hiking routes in your area.
 Geocaching is a worldwide, GPS-assisted scavenger hunt in which people hunt for and hide treasures throughout the planet.
 Participating in geocaching will incentivize you to return to hiking routes that you’ve already visited but without monotony.
 You never know what you may find during one of these quests.

 So, as the weather gets cooler, don’t force yourself to stay indoors and hide under a blanket.
 Get out the door and hike this fall.
-There are plenty of benefits to exercising in the crisp, fall air, and the spectacular sites and changing landscapes can only enhance your hiking experience.
+There are plenty of benefits to exercising in the crisp, fall air, and the spectacular sites and changing landscapes can only enhance your autumn hiking experience.